podio/podio-android/items/index.md

         .get(appId)
         .withResultListener(new ResultListener<Item.FilterResult>() {

             @Override
-                public void onRequestPerformed(Item.FilterResult result) {
+            public boolean onRequestPerformed(Item.FilterResult result) {
                 // The result will contain your items and some
-                    // other information on the filter result.
+                // other information on the filter result. return false;
             }

         })
+        .withErrorListener(new ErrorListener() {

+            @Override
+            public boolean onErrorOccured(Throwable cause) {
+                // Check if cause is a PodioException.
+                // Handle error accordingly.
+                return false;
+            }
+        })
         .withSessionListener(new SessionListener() {

             @Override
-                public void onSessionChanged(Session session) {
+            public boolean onSessionChanged(Session session) {
+                // Persist the Session object.
+                return false;
             }

         });
 {% endhighlight %}